samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

     ```bash
     head data/data_sample_travel.jsonl
     ```
-1. **Quantize the model:** Before training the model, you first quantize with the following command that uses a technique called Active Aware Quantization (AWQ) +++https://arxiv.org/abs/2306.00978+++, which provides more accurate results than the Round to Nearest (RTN) technique:
+1. **Quantize the model:** Before training the model, you first quantize with the following command that uses a technique called Active Aware Quantization (AWQ) +++https://arxiv.org/abs/2306.00978+++, which provides more accurate results than standard quantization:

     ```bash
     olive quantize \